Sponsorship collective logo

 Sponsorship and Corporate Philanthropy Ethics

-Today’s post is all about ethics!
-This post will focus on how charities, associations and organized sport should see their brands as their most powerful asset.
-Who you partner with sends a message to the public and so every sponsorship seeking organization should spend some time thinking about the types of corporate development they are willing to engage in.
+Before we jump to the interview, let’s answer a fundamental question – does ethical sponsorship exist?
+No doubt that who you partner with sends a message to the public, and so every sponsorship-seeking organization should spend some time thinking about the types of corporate development they are willing to engage in.

 Why is it important to have a policy relating to ethics when working with corporate sponsors?